NCAR/esds/posts/2022/metpy_tutorial.md

 # MetPy Tutorial

-The NCAR/UCAR virtual Python Tutorial Seminar Series continues with a lesson on MetPy on **February 9th at 1 PM Mountain Standard Time** led by Drew Camron and Ryan May.
+The NCAR/UCAR virtual Python Tutorial Seminar Series continues with a lesson on MetPy on **February 9th at 1 PM Mountain Standard Time** led by Drew Camron.

 The content for this seminar tutorial is hosted on the new [Project Pythia Tutorials" GitHub organization](https://github.com/ProjectPythiaTutorials).
-Within the [metpy-2022-02-20 repository](https://github.com/ProjectPythiaTutorials/metpy-2022-02-20)
+Within the [metpy-2022-02-09 repository](https://github.com/ProjectPythiaTutorials/metpy-2022-02-09)

 ## Bio

 Drew Camron ...
-Ryan May ...

 ## How-to-Run

 **This tutorial is designed to be launched from Binder.**

-- Click the "Launch Binder" button at the top level of the [repository](https://github.com/ProjectPythiaTutorials/metpy-2022-02-20).
+- Click the "Launch Binder" button at the top level of the [repository](https://github.com/ProjectPythiaTutorials/metpy-2022-02-09).

 You may also download the tutorial from GitHub to run it locally:

 - Check your conda install with `conda --version` and if necessary [install by following these instructions](https://docs.conda.io/en/latest/miniconda.html).

-- Clone this repository by running `git clone https://github.com/ProjectPythiaTutorials/metpy-2022-02-20` in your terminal.
+- Clone this repository by running `git clone https://github.com/ProjectPythiaTutorials/metpy-2022-02-09` in your terminal.

-- Still in the terminal, create a Conda environment from the `environment.yml` file by first moving into the `metpy-2022-02-20` directory with `cd metpy-2022-02-20` and then `conda env update --file environment.yml`
+- Still in the terminal, create a Conda environment from the `environment.yml` file by first moving into the `metpy-2022-02-09` directory with `cd metpy-2022-02-09` and then `conda env update --file environment.yml`

 - Activate your environment in the terminal with `conda activate pythia-metpy-tutorial`.